 Day 14: Depart from Cairo

-After two weeks of exploring, your Egyptian adventure is over.
-Hopefully it will be as amazing as ours.
+After 2 weeks in Egypt, your time here has come to an end.
+Hopefully your trip will be as amazing as ours.
 Last minute tips: Cairo airport is located quite a bit away from the city, so if you have an early morning flight, fly back into Cairo the night before and choose a hotel close to the airport.

 Egypt is pretty big, so if you are planning on visiting the main temples and sites, you better do some advance planning.
 Most people tend to think that the sleeper train is the best idea as it covers transportation and accommodation, but more than one traveller has had a problem trying to get tickets to the train.
 Plus, based on our research, the train was actually just as expensive, if not more expensive, than a flight.
 We opted to save on time and used Egypt Air flights to get around.
 It was safe, comfortable, and on time.
 Plus, they give our really good mango juice and cookies which is always a win.
 Book your flights in advance to get the best deal.